 Collection: Esdud Collection

-Esdud was a Palestinian village, located in the southern coastal region of historic Palestine.
+Esdud was an ancient Palestinian village, located in the southern coastal region of historic Palestine.
 It occupied a strategic position along the Mediterranean coast.
+It had 12 historical, archaeological sites and 10 shirnes.

 In 1945, according to the official 'Village Statistics, 1945' report, Esdud had a population of 4,910, with a total land area of 47,871 dunams (a measure of land).
 Some of this land was used for banana cultivation, cereal crops and plantations.
-The Nakba, meaning "catastrophe" in Arabic, in 1948 resulted in the forced displacement of all Palestinians from Esdud.
+The Nakba, meaning "catastrophe" in Arabic, in 1948 resulted in the forced displacement of all Palestinians from Esdud towards Gaza.
+Israel built four colonies on the land.